 Bailey returned to his wife and son.
 His wife was unquestioning and seemingly just accepted his movements.
 Bailey claimed she had no idea what had occurred.
 Bailey had murdered three people and their animals just for some money.
 He had no predetermined motive.
 In such a remote location he must have believed that he could get away with it.

 A Police ballistics specialist tested a nearly whole .22 bullet which was removed from Tom Whelan.
 He discovered that it had been engaged in counterclockwise rifling twists which was very uncommon, (the Remington was traditional clockwise).
 The police then visited the wheat farm at Wirrulla and found Dave Iles.
 He confirmed that Bailey had agreed to purchase his rifle and it was indeed a Sportco Huntsman.
 He then took the officers to the location Bailey had test fired it and where he had shot a snake.
-There were spent .22 casings still there which the police retrieved.
+The police retrieved the .22 casings that were still there.
+The image below clearly shows how rifling lands have gripped the outer jacket of this large calibre bullet.

 Raymond Bailey was found guilty by jury of the three murders on the 17th May 1958.
 The inevitable appeal by his defence to a higher court followed but was dismissed.
 On Tuesday, 24th June 1958 the law exacted from him the price of his crime.